spencerparkin/ParkinDSF/README.md

 DSFUNION key element1 element2
 ```

 Merge the two sets containing the given elements.
-If both elements are members of the same set, no operation is performed.
+If both elements are already members of the same set, no operation is performed.

 ```
 DSFCARD key